Galfy1/ros2-droneswarm-sim-ws/README.md

 (due to wrong timestamps published to the /fmu/in/offboard_control_mode topic)

 ### SOLUTION
 Setup nodes to use Gazebo clock instead of OS clock (requires ros_gz_bridge package).
-In this repo, everything that needs to be set up in the source code to achieve this has already been done (in the Launch file) - however, you still need a terminal to run ros_gz_bridge (see "A typical Work Setup" below)
+In this repo, everything that needs to be set up in the source code to achieve this has already been done (in the Launch file) - however, you still need a terminal to run ros_gz_bridge (see "A typical Work Setup" below).
 For more info: https://docs.px4.io/main/en/ros2/user_guide.html#ros-gazebo-and-px4-time-synchronization

 # A Typical Work Setup